Centers for Medicare & Medicaid Services (CMS), HHS.

 Interim final rule with comment period.

-This interim final rule with comment period implements the continuation of the revisit user fee program for Medicare Survey and Certification activities, in accordance with the statutory authority in the Continuing Appropriations Resolution entitled, “Making further continuing appropriations for the fiscal year 2008, and for all other purposes,” Public Law 110-149 (“Continuing Resolution”) signed into law on December 21, 2007.
-On September 19, 2007, we published a final rule that established a system of revisit user fees applicable to health Start Printed Page 11044care facilities that have been cited for deficiencies during initial certification, recertification or substantiated complaint surveys and require a revisit to confirm that previously-identified deficiencies have been corrected.
+This interim final rule with comment period implements the continuation of the revisit user fee program for Medicare Survey and Certification activities, in accordance with the statutory authority in the Further Continuing Appropriations, 2008 Resolution (“Continuing Resolution”) budget legislation passed by the Congress and signed by the President on November 13, 2007.
+On September 19, 2007, we published a final rule that established a system of revisit user fees applicable to health care facilities that have been cited for deficiencies during initial certification, recertification or substantiated complaint surveys and require a revisit to confirm that previously-identified deficiencies have been corrected.

-In commenting, please refer to file code CMS-2278-IFC4.
+In commenting, please refer to file code CMS-2278-IFC2.
 Because of staff and resource limitations, we cannot accept comments by facsimile (FAX) transmission.

 You may submit comments in one of four ways (no duplicates, please):